 3. Application Submission Requirements

-Submit the required information on the registration form provided by the MDEQ and fee payment for the term of the registration.
+Submit the required information on the registration form provided by EGLE and fee payment for the term of the registration.
 A composting facility beginning operations on and after March 28, 2008, needs to submit a registration form and fee prior to beginning operations.
 Facilities must renew registrations every three years from the date of their initial application.

 4. Procedures and Time-Frame for Obtaining Permit or Approval